American Journalist / Muckraker Bibliography Home Page

 Reporters on Industrialists, Politicians and American Culture

 Journalists work in many fields and follow different disciplines in their writing.
-I haven't found any record that these two knew each other, but they were premier in their respective fields.
+I haven't found any record that these three knew each other, but they were premier in their respective fields.
 I believe I will find their mutual admiration documented somewhere ... someday.

 Samuel Crowther: Journalist and Biographer